zapstore/zapstore-cli/README.md

 (Notice the leading space, this will prevent your shell from saving this command in history.)

+The program does not save any `SIGN_WITH` value or send it anywhere.

-Events are only published to `relay.zapstore.dev` for now (this will change in the near future).
-Your pubkey must be whitelisted by zapstore in order for your events to be accepted.
+Signed events are only published to `relay.zapstore.dev` for now (this will change in the near future).
+Your pubkey must be whitelisted by Zapstore in order for your events to be accepted.
 Get in touch!

+#### Sending unsigned events to stdout

+Events can be produced and printed to stdout unsigned, so it's possible to pipe to `nak` or other signers:

+`zapstore publish | nak event --sec 'bunker://...' relay.zapstore.dev`

+This approach has a few limitations:
+  - An npub MUST be passed as the `SIGN_WITH` environment variable
+  - The provided npub MUST match the resulting pubkey from the signed events
+  - Blossom assets MUST be manually uploaded

 ### Program arguments